Raidriar796/LiteStreams/README.md

 Audio streams by default will constantly send outbound traffic, even when the input audio is completely silent.

-LiteStreams sets a minimum volume, which requires that a certain volume threshold must be met before sending packets.
+LiteStreams sets a minimum volume on your audio streams, which requires that a certain volume threshold must be met before sending packets.

 This effectively stops outbound traffic when the stream is silent.